 The national organization had its beginning at a meeting in Chicago on May 14, 1920.
-L. W. Smith, secretary of the Illinois High School Athletic Association, issued invitations to neighboring states and state association representatives came from Illinois, Indiana, Iowa, Michigan, and Wisconsin.
+L.W.
+Smith, secretary of the Illinois High School Athletic Association, issued invitations to neighboring states and state association representatives came from Illinois, Indiana, Iowa, Michigan, and Wisconsin.
 The primary purpose of the meeting was to discuss problems which had resulted from high school contests which were organized by colleges and universities or by other clubs or promoters.
 In many cases little attention was paid to the eligibility rules of the high school associations or to other high school group regulations, and chaotic conditions had developed.
-At this first meeting it was decided that the welfare of the high schools through the state associations and that this control necessitated the formulation of a national organization.
+At this first meeting it was decided that the welfare of the high schools required that a more active part in the control of such athletic activities be exercised by the high schools through the state associations and that this control necessitated the formulation of a national organization.
 A constitution and by-laws were adopted and the group decided on the name "Midwest Federation of State High School Athletic Associations."
-Principal George Edward Marshall, Davenport, Iowa, was elected President and Principal L. W. Smith of Joliet, Illinois, was elected Secretary-Treasurer.
+Principal George Edward Marshall, Davenport, Iowa, was elected President and Principal L.W.
+Smith of Joliet, Illinois, was elected Secretary-Treasurer.